Why Do You Lie?

 How to stop lying

-This is a method in which to recognise why it is you lie and to stop it being your default response to tension.
+This is a method in which to recognise why it is you lie and to stop it from being your default response to tension.

 Try and figure out which situations specifically and to whom you lie to.
 Is it your friends?
 Your relatives at work?
 Where is it that you feel you have to lie.